abpframework/abp/docs/en/Community-Articles/2020-10-08-How-To-Add-Custom-Property-To-The-User-Entity/How-To-Add-Custom-Property-To-The-User-Entity.md

 - How to add
 - How to map to a table field via EF Core
-- How to write custom business logic for the new property
 - How to add standard and custom validation logics
 - How to relate it with the `AppUser` entity in the startup template
 - ...